CiscoBlockChain/EthExperiments/Ashya dcumentation.md

 `sudo curl -sSL https://get.docker.com | sh`

+Or:

+`curl -fsSL get.docker.com -o get-docker.sh && sh get-docker.sh`

 Verify that Docker CE is installed correctly by running `
 $ sudo docker run hello-world
 `

  When the container runs, it prints an informational message (Hello from Docker!) and exits.

+ Install docker compose:

+ Compose is a tool for defining and running multi-container Docker applications.
+With Compose, you will be able to run YAML file which   contains all the container need to configure our application's services.

+ `sudo apt-get install -y python python-pip`

+ `sudo pip install docker-compose`

+ `docker-compose build`

  PS: don't forget to write sudo when running docker commands, else you will get permission denied error.